 *Note from A Chronic Voice: Rose does a beautiful job articulating the struggles with self-worth and self-trust that many of us with chronic illness experience.
 Society has many pre-conceived, rigid notions of how a person should and shouldn’t be, which can strip away the essence of our humanity.
+We form stories about ourselves.
 Read Rose’s story about how her illness started in the most innocent of ways, and her journey towards reclaiming her freedom.

 An Innocent Beginning